Why Spock Would Hire The Best Salespeople

 Logic vs. intuition.
 Brains vs. heart.
 It’s a classic showdown.
 When it comes to hiring salespeople, which should you use?

-As a company that uses predictive analytics to help people hire salespeople, we have an obvious preference here at Ideal Candidate.
+As a company that uses predictive analytics to help people hire salespeople, we have an obvious preference here at Ideal.

 But let’s take a look at what the research tells us we should be using to hire the best salespeople.